jonnelmlique/jonnelmlique/README.md

 ## About Me

 I'm a passionate developer who loves to code and create amazing things.
-I'm currently exploring new technologies.
-My main interests are in web development, machine learning, and open-source.
+I'm always eager to explore new technologies.
+I enjoy gaming, photography, and contributing to open-source projects.

 Feel free to explore my repositories and don't hesitate to reach out if you have any questions or collaboration ideas.
 Let's create something incredible together!